 Welcome!
-Here, you’ll find features, pictures, personalities, commercial art, radio station guides, audio and more connecting popular culture, nostalgia and radio heritage across the Pacific…
+Here, you’ll find features, pictures, personalities, commercial art, radio station guides, audio and more connecting popular culture, nostalgia and radio heritage across the Pacific and beyond.

-Bruce Portzer’s Pacific-Asian Log (PAL) Guide has been updated to the November 2021 edition.
+Bruce Portzer’s Pacific-Asian Log (PAL) Guide has been updated to the January 2023 edition.
 You can download a PDF copy here: or search the database…